IQue Player

-The iQue Player (神游机) is a handheld TV game version of the Nintendo 64 console manufactured by iQue and released exclusively in China.
-It was developed as a joint venture between Nintendo and Wei Yen following China's ban on the sale of home video game consoles.
-The console and controller are a single unit that plugs directly into a television, with a multiplayer accessory sold separately.
+The iQue Player (神游机) is a handheld TV game version of the Nintendo 64 console manufactured by iQue and released exclusively in mainland China.
+It was developed through a joint venture between Nintendo and engineer Wei Yen in response to China's ban on the sale of traditional home video game consoles.
+The system integrates the console hardware into the controller, which connects directly to a television, with a separate accessory enabling multiplayer support.
+A total of 14 games were released for the device.

-The first part of its Chinese name, Shén Yóu, is a double entendre meaning "to make a mental journey."

 History

-Development

-Due to the widespread black market for video games in China—where consumers often purchased pirated cartridges or downloaded game files for use with console emulators—Nintendo sought to offer a secure and affordable official alternative.
-The iQue Player adopted a handheld plug-and-play format to circumvent a 2000 ban by the Ministry of Culture on the sale of traditional home video game consoles.
+Due to the widespread black market for video games in China—where consumers often purchased pirated cartridges or downloaded game files for use with console emulators—Nintendo positioned the iQue Player as a secure and relatively affordable official alternative.
+The iQue Player adopted a handheld TV game format to circumvent a 2000 ban by the Ministry of Culture on the sale of traditional home video game consoles.

-Nintendo established the iQue company in December 2002 as a joint venture with Taiwanese-American engineer Wei Yen, a veteran of prior Nintendo collaborations.
+Nintendo established the iQue company in December 2002 as a joint venture with Taiwanese-American engineer Wei Yen.
 Yen had served as Senior Vice President at Silicon Graphics during the early 1990s, where he played a key role in the creation of Project Reality, which later became the Nintendo 64.

-His company, BroadOn, developed the cryptographic security system used in the iQue Player to deter piracy.
+After leaving Silicon Graphics shortly after its work on Project Reality was complete, Yen established his own company, BroadOn, which would develop the cryptographic security system used in the iQue Player to deter piracy.

-Although early development plans considered support for NES, Super NES, and Nintendo 64 titles, the final product was limited to Nintendo 64 games.

 The iQue Player was officially announced at the Tokyo Game Show in September 2003, with a planned launch in mid-October in major cities including Shanghai, Guangzhou, and Chengdu, and a broader nationwide rollout scheduled for 2004.

 To gain approval from the Ministry of Culture and potentially reverse the national ban on home video game consoles, Nintendo emphasized the educational and developmental benefits of gaming in its marketing strategy.
 The console featured a real-time clock, enabling parents to restrict playtime to specific hours.
 Upon launching a game, the system displayed a message discouraging prolonged play and encouraging regular breaks.

 The launch of the iQue Player was slightly delayed to November 18, 2003, with a limited selection of five launch games.
 Sales of the iQue Player were modest, with estimates ranging between 8,000 and 12,000 units.

 The final localized game released for the platform was Animal Crossing in 2006.
 On October 31, 2016, iQue announced that the iQue@Home service would be discontinued by the end of December that year.
 Servers were gradually deactivated, and all digital distribution services ceased by 2018.